NinaTolfersheimer/Notando/README.md

   * Quit submenu and return to main menu – _Effectively sends a terminate signal which collapses the sub-menu and shows the main menu._
 6. Quit – _Sends a terminating signal to exit the program._ `KeyboardInterrupt` / `Ctrl + C` _should work as well._

-## How Notando 0.4.0 works
+## How Notando 1.1.0 works
-Notando 0.4.0 lets you take and manage notes and organizes them into _categories_.
+Notando 1.1.0 lets you take and manage notes and organizes them into _categories_.
 Those categories are effectively the directories the specific note files live in.
 Every note takes a specific _headline_, which is effectively the file's name, which is why it should only contain letters & numbers and **no whitespace**.

-Notando 0.4.0 stores your notes as plain .txt files, but an update to a markup language is currently developed.
-No format specifiers, even common ones like \n, are currently neither recognized nor processed.
+Notando 1.1.0 stores your notes as plain .txt files, but an update to a markup language is currently developed.
+Any format specifiers, even common ones like \n, are currently neither recognized nor processed.

-Notando 0.4.0 operates by default from a .notando directory in your home directory, though this can be customized.
+Notando 1.1.0 operates by default from a .notando directory in your home directory, though this can be customized.

 You're explicitely encouraged to check out the actual code yourself at [GitHub](https://github.com/NinaTolfersheimer/Notando/).